Original designer behind Twitter bird icon talks the ‘X’ rebrand

 After 20 years in the business, he said that he’s learned not to get too attached to any creation, so he’s not sad to see the bird go.
 But he worries that Musk’s future for Twitter leaves behind much of what made the platform unique.

-“He seems obsessed with the ‘X.’ I mean you look at his child with Grimes — X Æ A-Xii — he loves X. It’s everywhere.
+“He seems obsessed with the ‘X.’ I mean you look at his child with Grimes—X Æ A-Xii—he loves X. It’s everywhere.
 So in his world, it may make sense, but I think, in the Twitter world, it doesn’t really make much sense,” Pascuzzo concluded.
 “I feel he threw away a lot of brand equity.
-The name, the color, the language — it’s so ubiquitous.
-It’s part of our lexicon.”
+The name, the color, the language—it’s so ubiquitous, it’s part of our lexicon.”